cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 pseudorandom number generators (CSPRNGs), should produce output that is indistinguishable from a random string of the same length.
 CSPRNGs are critical building blocks for TLS and related transport security protocols.
-TLS in particular uses CSPRNGs to generate several values such as ephemeral key shares, ClientHello and ServerHello random values.
+TLS in particular uses CSPRNGs to generate several values, such as ephemeral key shares and ClientHello and ServerHello random values.
 CSPRNG failures such as the Debian bug described in {{DebianBug}} can lead to insecure TLS connections.
 CSPRNGs may also be intentionally weakened to cause harm {{DualEC}}.